 “I have no special talents.
 I am only passionately curious.”Albert Einstein

-Thanks for your curiosity and welcome on my website.
+Thanks for your curiosity and welcome to my website.

-After gaining extensive and in-depth experience of teaching EFL learners at various age and proficiency levels at national and international educational institutions, I have pursued an academic career as a researcher and EFL teacher educator.
-My research encompasses all features of psychology in language learning and teaching as well as humanistic and learner-centred teaching approaches, particularly the Austrian implementation of the Dalton Plan, cooperative open learning (COOL).
+After extensive and in-depth experience of teaching EFL learners at various age and proficiency levels at national and international educational institutions, I pursued an academic career as a researcher and teacher educator.
+My research encompasses all features of psychology of language learning and teaching as well as learner-centred teaching approaches, particularly the Austrian implementation of the Dalton Plan, cooperative open learning (COOL).

-To promote professional exchange and networking, I initiated an international conference on language learning strategies (SSU), which is hosted biennially at different locations across the globe.
-Besides numerous book chapters and journal articles, I have published a co-edited volume about language learning strategies together with Rebecca L. Oxford, one of the most influential scholars in the field.
-I am currently co-editing another book entitled „Activating and Engaging Learners and Teachers: Perspectives for English Language Education,” and I am working on my post-doctoral degree (Habilitation).
+To promote professional exchange and networking, I started an international conference about language learning strategies (SSU), which has been hosted biennially at different locations across the globe.
+Besides numerous book chapters and journal articles, I have co-edited a volume about language learning strategies together with Rebecca L. Oxford, one of the most influential scholars in the field.
+I am currently co-editing another book entitled „Activating and Engaging Learners and Teachers: Perspectives for English Language Education“ and working on other projects.

-I integrate 21st century skills in my EFL teacher education courses, apply problem-based and project-based approaches in course designs, and organise excursions as opportunities for pre-service teachers to explore different aspects of their future profession.
-This broadens their pedagogical horizons, methodological creativity, and teaching innovation.
+In my teacher education courses, I apply problem-based and project-based approaches and facilitate the development of 21st century skills in addition to teaching and EFL skills.
+Furthermore, I regularly organise excursions to a school that implements a forward-thinking educational philosophy as an opportunity for pre-service teachers to explore different aspects of their future profession.
+I believe that the excursions broaden the students‘ pedagogical horizons, increase their methodological creativity, and support their professional wellbeing.